 Starting in academic year 2008-2009, the lectures and debates relating do development were offered as an optional interdisciplinary course, and were now organised in the framework of policy-related and family issues in the South.
 In this way, Hasselt University acted on its goal/ambition of giving students a broad education.
 The speakers came from the different disciplines that have been taught at Hasselt University so far: Science & IT, Medicine & Biomedical Sciences, Economics, Social Sciences, Transportation Sciences and Law.

 The lectures of the 2009-2010 academic year, Pro- & Re-activity in the South, were intended to give a rigorous, interdisciplinary theoretical and applied training in sustainable development.
 The objective was to promote in-depth scientific debate about cultures, their knowledge systems and different ethical orientations.
 The positive feedback from students about the optional course North-South: Crossing Borders in 2010-2011 led in the following two academic years to optional course North-South: an interdisciplinary exploration, in which increased attention was given to integrating basic concepts about North-South relations at the beginning of the course.
 In 2013-2014, the focus was on India as a developing country, as a framework for the lectures.
 In the lectures of 2014-2015 the elective course was titled 2015 European Year of Development which focussed on the contemporary and future challenges regarding development cooperation.
 The subjects were amongst other things HIV, Fair Trade, locally embedded human rights laws, and sustainable urban development.
 A Wold in Transition, an approach that was followed in 2015-2016, offered through multidisciplinary lectures a diversity of contemporary matters and paradigms that people encounter in the field of development cooperation.
+2016-2017 was dedicated to a new era of thinking and acting in tackling global issues.
+For 2017-2018 the focus will be on the "wickedness" of development challenges.

 More information about the elective course, its content, dates and registration can be found here.